 Asylum seekers receiving an asylum allowance MUST apply through a recognised organisation which is able to receive the payment and organise any purchases on behalf of the applicant.
 Direct payments made to asylum-seekers may result in deductions being made from their relief payments and affect any claim they make.

-Grants are not made to cover debt, to pay scholarships, university or college fees, or to individuals living outside the UK, or for projects run by other charities, except for a small number of projects in other parts of the world from funds raised for those particular projects.
+Payments are made to relieve personal distress.
+They are not made to cover debt, to pay scholarships, university or college fees, or to individuals living outside the UK or to projects run by other organisations.

 *Recognised organisations include registered charities, community groups, churches, housing associations, NHS trusts or local authorities.

 WHEN ARE PAYMENTS MADE?

 We aim to respond to applications within a month or less.

 The meeting at which payments are allocated is normally held towards the end of each month, but where even a small delay will obviously cause additional distress we try to reply within a few days.
 We reply to everyone who applies as soon as possible after each awards meeting, either by email or letter.